 A lot of people talk about salty potato chips.
 Salty snacks seem to help for some people.

 Maple syrup?
-I find that odd but some woman say a spoonful of maple syrup worked for them.
+I find that odd but some women say a spoonful of maple syrup worked for them.

 Suck on a candy cane.

-Nausea bracelets also called sea bands (originally used for sea sickness).
-You can get them at the drug store.
+Nausea bracelets, also called sea bands (originally used for sea sickness), can be bought on Amazon or at the drug store.
 They use acupressure points on your wrist.
-Good reviews.